stevegt/tanis/context.md

 proposal:
 - refactor to layerless network
 - no initial shape input -- get rid of ./shape
+- nodes are persistent goroutines
+- a net is represented by its top-level node and is garbage-collected when the node is removed from the population

+- we break up the components of a neuron into separate functions
+    - activation function
+    - bias addition
+    - weight multiplication
+    - summing
+- the generic function is func([]float64) []float64
+- every function must accept a slice of inputs and return a slice of outputs

+- each topic is a pub/sub topic
+- each topic is a goroutine that reads from its input channel and fans out to its output channels
+- dna creates topics, one topic for each node
+    - each node has one output, connected to one topic
+    - a node is a topic
+- a subscriber connects each input to a topic

+- each node publishes a pub/sub topic
+    - the topic number has a unique uint64 in the dna
+- each node fans its output out to its output channels
+- a node subscribes to one or more topics for each input
+    - each input has a topic number in the dna
+    - this is the topic number
+- create all the nodes (topics) first, put them all in a map
+- then tell each node to subscribe to its inputs, passing in the map
+    - if a topic number is not in the map, then abort subscriber startup
+    - a subscriber reads a channel from the publishing node
+- then tell each node to start publishing

+- word generator reads src, has these methods:
+    - ReadByte()
+    - ReadInt64()

+- an instruction starts with a marker.  this is followed by N varints that are the opcode and operands.
+  that is the length N of the instruction.  this is followed by N varints that are the

+  is followed by a byte that is the function code.  this is followed by a float64 that is the parameter.  this is followed by a compressed bitmask of connections to prior nodes' outputs.

+- each dna instruction includes a bitmask of connections to prior nodes' outputs
+    - easy to verify that the dna is valid by just making sure that the bitmask is non-zero

+- every instruction is a node creation
+- instruction contents:
+    - function (activation function, bias addition, weight multiplication, summing)
+        - byte
+        - mod this to get opcode
+    - parameter
+        - float64
+    - compressed bitmask of connections to prior nodes' outputs
+        - compression needs to support mutation
+        - a sequence of ones represents a one in the uncompressed data
+            - the location of the one =
+                (current node) - (length of the sequence of ones)^10 mod (number of prior nodes) XXX nope, too dependent on the number of prior nodes
+        - maybe we don't compress this at all

+- dna is a matrix of connections
+    - each cell is a function with a number of parameters

+- each edge is a pub/sub channel
+- each edge is a goroutine that reads from its input channel and fans out to its output channels

+- each node is a goroutine that reads from its input channels, does math, and writes to its output channel

+- a nodedge is a goroutine that reads from its input channels, does math, and fans out to its output channels

+- a net is y... = f(x...)
+- a subnet is a goroutine that reads x... from its input channels, does math, and fans out y... to its output channels

+- the generic function is func([]float64) []float64
+- a generic node is NewNode(func([]float64) []float64) ([]chan float64, []chan []float64, chan error)

+- functions can be passed through channels
+- currying can be used to pass parameters through channels
+- a dna message is a curry of a function and its parameters

+- a generic node is  a configuration message and returns a function
+    - NewNode(conf chan func([]float64) float64) (chan []float64, chan error)

+- we assume that every node added gets output from every existing node
+- the dna is a list of node additions and edge deletions

+- dna is a fluent-style program, each instruction referencing the most recent node mentioned

+- we assume that all node inputs are connected to all node outputs
+- dna is a set of deletions

+- dna is a list of edges and nodes

+- the first N nodes are the inputs, the last M nodes are the outputs
+    - minimum DNA size is (N+M)x4

+- each node spawns a goroutine that then executes its own dna after startup

+    - func NewNode(dna []byte, outputs chan []float64) (inputs []chan float64, errs chan error)
+    - node gets dna, starts upstream nodes, giving them their dna along with new channels for their outputs, waits for the startup to return their input channels, then starts goroutine and returns its own input channels to caller
+    - node might not keep all output channels it was given at startup; it might pass some of them on to other nodes it creates
+    - node starts at most one upstream node for each output channel it was given at startup
+    - goroutine waits for a message on each input channel, does math, sends copy of output message to each output channel

+    - func NewNode(dna []byte, inputCount int, inputs []chan float64, outputs []chan float64, errs chan error)
+    - goroutine accepts one input value on each input channel, does math, sends copy of output value to each output channel
+    - constructor might not keep all output channels it was given;
+      it might pass some of them upstream

+    - constructor gets dna, starts one upstream node for each output channel, giving them their dna along with new channels, waits for their startups to return, then starts goroutine.

+- as a node, at startup we know:
+    - how many input channels we have been given (one for each input value)
+    - how many output channels we have been given (one for each downstream node)
+    - how many nodes we need to create (one for each output channel)

+- as a node, from dna we need to know:
+    - which input channels we keep
+    - activation, weight, and bias for each input we keep
+    - which upstream nodes get which input channels we don't keep
+    - which upstream nodes get how many outputs

 - each node starts a goroutine
+    - func NewNode(inputs []chan float64) (outputs []chan float64, errors chan error)
 - each node is given one channel for each input
 - each node returns one channel for output
 - each node is given a channel for error output